edoardo-paleomag/Magnetic-A/README.md

 * install.packages("glue")
 * install.packages("tidyverse")

 #### PmagDiR is stored in GitHub.
-To install it, devtools is required.
+To install it, devtools (package hosted in CRAN) is required.
 Please type:

 * install.packages("devtools")
 * library(devtools)